julianeon/julianeon/README.md

 I like coding, running [(former member)](https://goldengaterunningclub.org/) and [books](books.md).

-I also like to hunt for good repos on here, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101) explaining everything from git to SQL to cloud service providers.
+I also like to hunt for good repos on here, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101).

 Also, I'm friendly.
 Say hi, on Telegram or Discord, at @julianeon.